The Yubico PIV tool is used for interacting with the Privilege and Identification Card (PIV) application on a YubiKey.

 The backend to use is decided at compile time, see the summary at the end of the ./configure output.
 Use --with-backend=foo to chose backend, replacing foo with the backend you want to use.
 The backends available are "pcsc", "macscard", and "winscard" using the PCSC interface, with slightly different shared library linkage and header file names: "pcsc" is used under GNU-like systems, "macscard" under Mac OS X, and "winscard" is used under Windows.
 In most situations, running ./configure should automatically find the proper backend to use.

 Recent versions of autoconf, automake, pkg-config and libtool must be installed.
 Help2man is used to generate the manpages.
 Gengetopt version 2.22.6 or later is needed for command line parameter handling.
+The Vagrant VM has all these dependencies preinstalled.

 Generate the build system using: